-It took very little inspiration to get Tunehouse Team boss to confirm the order and get a delivery date out of Toyota for the THR 86 – Tunehouse’s new project car.
+It took very little inspiration to get Tunehouse team boss to confirm the order and get a delivery date out of Toyota for the THR 86 – Tunehouse’s new project car.
 By the time he got back to the office he’d already ordered the custom number plates to suit and within hours had already bounced ideas with the graphics guys about how the car should look!

 First improvements Tunehouse have in mind?

-“Suspension and tyres – Let’s get a firm hold of what the chassis is capable of and then we’ll chase the grunt to balance it out.”
-Jim Ghelis, Tunehouse Business Owner and Tuner.
+“Suspension and tyres – Let’s get a firm hold of what the chassis is capable of and then we’ll chase the grunt to balance it out.” – Jim Ghelis, Tunehouse business owner and tuner.